 Jay and I finished lunch and promised to do it again before he went back home.
 We hugged goodbye and I held on longer than I should – for a moment missing the spirit of the young, vibrant man I once knew.
 Will I ever see that man again?

 Driving home, I couldn't help wondering, have we become a society of hook-ups?
-Not that I think there’s anything wrong with hooking up.
-My most recent being Sully – we were single, and the moment was right.
-We didn't feed each other false expectations – and no one got hurt.
-But neither of us believed that hooking up was the answer to avoid heart-break.
-But Jay made me sad when he said that he was too damaged to commit to anyone.
 I did time in this institution too, and I know too many who calls it home with no intention of ever leaving - they live on hook-ups as their connection to others.
 I discharged myself when I realize that I am self-healing and most of my pain with life came not from others, but from a lack of self-awareness and smallness within me.
 I now know that no man or beast alive has the power to turn my light into darkness without my permission.
+Jay made me sad when he said that he was too damaged to commit to anyone.

 The Jay I remembered was resilient.
 He could step back from the canvas of his life like an artist working on his masterpiece, and with a brush stroke, change the story.
 But that guy did not show up for lunch.
 I have always thought that as we grow older, we grow into ourselves – not out of it.